kirankharel/Recommendation-System/README.md

 # Content-Based-Recommendation-System-using-Apriori-Algorithm

 This was our final year project in Prime College.
-This projects uses Apriori Agorithm to recommend reavent items to the user.
+This projects uses Apriori Agorithm to recommend relevant items to the user.